lmcrean/exam-questions/design/challenges/technical-challenges.md

 - Teacher clicks "Connect Google Classroom"
 - OAuth popup asks: "Allow [Your App] to view and manage Google Classroom courses, assignments, and grades?"
 - Teacher approves
-- Our app stores OAuth tokens securely
+- OAuth tokens stored securely in browser (used for client-side API calls)
+- Only pseudonyms sent to server (never names or Google User IDs)

 ---